happinessEngineer/blueprint-diagnostic-screener-backend/README.md

 I would deploy this application according to the established processes of Blueprint's engineering team.
 I expect this would include:

 1. **Cloud-based hosting** using a service like AWS, GCP, or Azure
-2. **Database hosting** using a managed PostgreSQL service
+2. **Database hosting** using a cloud-based PostgreSQL service
 3. **CI/CD pipeline** for automated testing and deployment
 4. **Monitoring and logging** for observability
-5. **Reliability and scaling** through load balancing and auto-scaling features offered by cloud providers
+5. **Reliability and scaling** through load balancing and auto-scaling features
 6. **Infrastructure management** using infrastructure-as-code tools such as Terraform
 7. **Secrets management** using a tool such as AWS Secrets Manager to store the database credentials